ASmushyCell/TFM-BISM-analysis/README.md

 > - **stress_yx** is not computed, as by construction, the stress tensor is **symmetric**.
 > - **stress_xy** is also referred to as **shear stress**.
 Since it is not invariant under a change of basis, if you wish to quantify the overall "amount" of shear stress, you should instead use an invariant quantity such as **stress_aniso**, sometimes also called the **maximum shear stress**.
 > - Boundary values are set to `NaN` to remove unreliable estimates at the image edges.
 > - This pipeline assumes that the tissue behaves as a 2D sheet.
-As a result, some of the computed parameters may appear to have inconsistent dimensions from a physicist’s perspective, notably including an extra per unit length [L] factor.
+As a result, some of the computed parameters may appear to have inconsistent dimensions from a physicist’s perspective, notably including an extra unit length [L] factor.
 This is because they are calculated under the assumption of a constant and known tissue height.
 For a detailed explanation, please refer to [4].
 If you wish to express these variables in their proper physical units, you can divide them by the tissue height, provided it remains reasonably uniform in magnitude and its value is known.

 - **`traction_force.mat`**: This file contains the **traction force field** computed from FTTC (Fourier Transform Traction Cytometry) analysis.
 It includes the following variables, vector components or derived quantities for each time frame of the experiment: